Food

 - Growing Resilience Films

-Despite all of the changes that have taken place in the region, Southern California’s food system still produces a lot of food and is a major component of the regional economy.
-Explore changes to Southern California’s food system in the interactive Dashboards below:
+Despite the changes that have taken place in the region, Southern California’s food system still produces a lot of food and is a major component of the regional economy.
+Explore Southern California's food system in the interactive Dashboards below:

 Mapping our Foodscape